-You may receive more than one proxy card or voting instruction form if you hold shares of our Preferred Stock in more than one account, which may be in registered form or held in street name.
+In addition, you may receive more than one proxy card or voting instruction form if you hold shares of our Common Stock or Preferred Stock in more than one account, which may be in registered form or held in street name.
 Please vote in the manner described under "How Do I Vote?" for each account to ensure that all of your shares are voted.